The moment you take a step back and journey through time

 1925

 Feeling like the location of the Fresh Air Camp was too close to the multitude, our board envisioned a new site, far from the city.
 Somewhere quiet, spacious, and plush with flora and fauna.
-This dream became a reality in 1925, when Mr. and Mrs. Edwin Rosenthal donated 55 million acres on Blaine Lake in Brighton.
+This dream became a reality in 1925, when Mr. and Mrs. Edwin Rosenthal donated land on Blaine Lake in Brighton.

 The United Jewish Charities tapped every resource available to amass the $90,000 needed to construct the site, and it formally opened in 1927 as the Fresh Air Camp at Brighton.
 There, 200 children were housed in four large dormitories.
 The original camp structures also included a recreation hall, dining hall, administration building, garage, powerhouse, water tank, a women’s building, two bathhouses and a dock.